 The wing control variables are flap, flaperon, aileron, and incidence.
-The flaperon deflection can be specified as a fraction of flap deflection, or as an increment relative to the flap deflection, or the flaperon can be independent of the flap.
-The flaperon and aileron are the same surface, symmetric and antisymmetric generating respectively, hence with different connections to pilot controls.
+The flaperon and aileron are the same surface, generating symmetric and antisymmetric loads respectively, hence with different connections to pilot controls.
 With more than one wing panel, each panel can have control variables.
-The outboard panel control or incidence and be specified independently, or in terms of the root panel control or incidence (either fraction or increment).
-Each control is described by the ratio of the control surface chord to the wing panel chord; and by the ratio of the control surface span to wing panel span.